wp-plugins/pdf24-post-to-pdf/readme.txt

 	<?php the_content(); ?>
 	...
 Your custom fields code ...
 	<?php pdf24Plugin_end(); ?>
-	<?php pdf24Plugin_post(); ?>
+	<?php pdf24Plugin_post(); ?>  OR  <?php pdf24Plugin_form(ID); ?>

 The above call to *pdf24Plugin_post()* can be replaced with *pdf24Plugin_link()* or *pdf24Plugin_topBottom()* or *pdf24Plugin_sidebar()*.
 Each of these methods shows a different box depending on what you want.

+You can also replace the call to *pdf24Plugin_post()* with a call to *pdf24Plugin_form(ID)*, which then outputs nothing visible to the user.
+The call to
+*pdf24Plugin_form()* just creates a hidden form which can than be sent by an other peace of code.
+The create form is hidden and you need a link or a button to submit the form and that functionality is provided with the *pdf24Plugin_formSubmit(ID,TPL)* method.
+The call to *pdf24Plugin_formSubmit(ID,TPL)* can be placed elsewhere in your template and prints a link which submits the form create by a call to *pdf24Plugin_form(ID)*.
+This is a very flexible feature.
+The first argument, the ID, is a needed argument.
+If you create a hidden form by a call to *pdf24Plugin_form(ID)* then the form is identified by the ID.
+A call to *pdf24Plugin_formSubmit(ID,TPL)* with the same ID will submit the form identified by that ID.
+The ID argument can simply be the wordpress post identifier which you get by a call to get_the_ID().
+The second parameter, the TPL, is a optinal argument.
+This argument controls the output (normal link, image link or whatever).
+The TPL argument is the name of a template of the plugin which is loaded and printed.

-Also look at the FAQ section to get more information about custom fields support.
+Don't forget to look at the FAQ section to get more information about custom fields support.

 If you have any problems with the installation or the custom fields support feel free to contact us.